imagej/imagej.github.io/_pages/news/2016-12-20_-_Fiji_+_KNIP_hackathon.md

 ### Carsten Haubold

--   With {% include person content='Pietzsch' %}, added a loader for 5D ilastik HDF5 volumes for BigDataViewer
+-   With {%- include person id='tpietzsch' -%}, added a loader for 5D ilastik HDF5 volumes for BigDataViewer
 -   Worked on a prototype for a tracking export plugin system within ilastik to talk to MaMuT

 ### Jonas Massa